ALL ABOUT THE STAGES OF EMPHYSEMA

 But if you have emphysema, many of these elastic fibers have been destroyed, and you must consciously force air out of your lungs.
 The forced exhalation compresses many of your small airways, making breathing and expelling air even more difficult.

-Cigarette smoke is by far the most common cause of emphysema.
+Cigarette smoking is by far the most common cause of emphysema.
 The damage begins when tobacco smoke temporarily paralyzes the microscopic hairs (cilia) that line your bronchial tubes.

 Normally, these hairs sweep irritants and germs out of your airways.
 But when smoke interferes with this sweeping movement, irritants remain in your bronchial tubes and infiltrate the alveoli, inflaming the tissue and eventually breaking down elastic fibers.